Bunlong/Bunlong/README.md

 * Svelte = ❤️ Less Code ❤️ No Virtual DOM ❤️ Truly Reactive ❤️
 * Java + Swift = Native Mobile App 📱

-I craft, code and build open-source software and most of my open-source software is written in JavaScript and focused on React, <!--Svelte, -->Data Visualization, Machine Learning, Computer Vision and Enterprise Application Architecture.
+I craft, code and build open-source software and most of my open-source software is written in JavaScript and focused on React, Svelte, Data Visualization, Machine Learning, Computer Vision and Enterprise Application Architecture.

 <!--
 If you have any further questions, feel free to send me a tweet or DM [@bunlongvan](https://twitter.com/bunlongvan) on Twitter.
 Thanks!